-First Street Foundation’s Extreme Heat Model is a first of its kind model that relies on public data to determine property-specific heat risk.
+First Street Foundation’s Extreme Heat Model is a first-of-its-kind model that relies on public data to determine property-specific heat risk.

 Data on Heat Factor comes from the First Street Foundation Extreme Heat Model (FSF-EHM).
 The model is a spatial temperature model that determines a specific location’s exposure to extreme heat.
 Exposure to extreme heat is determined by measuring how the temperature of a specific location is affected by its immediate surroundings.

-A property's Heat Factor is an indicator of its risk to extreme heat exposure over the next thirty years.
+A property's Heat Factor is an indicator of its risk of extreme heat exposure over the next thirty years.
 The model assigns each property a Heat Factor, ranging from 1 (minimal risk) to 10 (extreme risk).
 Heat Factors are based on the current average daily high temperature and humidity of a property’s specific location, and how much the average daily high temperature and humidity in that location is expected to grow over the next 30 years.

 Changing heat risks and local heat variability